alex-platonov/3-body-problem/README.md

 The simulation produces a catchy graphics like this:
 ![Simulation](https://github.com/alex-platonov/3-body-problem/blob/main/simulation.gif)

+An attempt to roll this out on Streamlit Cloud was undertaken, however, it seems that the present simulation and all entailed calculations are a bit heavy for the free platform.
+So should you desire to experiment on your own machine, or you have a Streamlit web server at hand - please use simulation.py file.

 ## References
 - "Modelling the Three Body Problem in Classical Mechanics using Python" by Gaurav Deshmukh published in "Towards Data Science", 2019 https://towardsdatascience.com/modelling-the-three-body-problem-in-classical-mechanics-using-python-9dc270ad7767